Last updated: 12 October 2021

 Fees and finance

-If you are an EU/EEA student beginning your programme in the academic year 2020/21, you will pay the same tuition fees as UK students (known as ‘home fee’ status) for the full duration of your course and you will be able to access a tuition fee loan.
-This will be the case whether your course begins at any time in the 20/21 academic year (including January 2021 and May 2021 intakes).
+If you are an EU/EEA student beginning your programme after September 2021 and you have Settled status through the EU Settlement Scheme, you will pay the same tuition fees as UK students (known as ‘home fee’ status) and will be able to access a tuition fee loan.

-If you are an EU/EEA student beginning your programme in the academic year 2021/22 (September 2021 onwards) you will no longer be eligible for home fee status or tuition fee loans/financial support for Undergraduate or Postgraduate courses.
+If you are an EU/EEA student beginning your programme in the academic year 2021/22 (September 2021 onwards) and do not hold Settled/Pre-settled status, you will no longer be eligible for home fee status or tuition fee loans/financial support for Undergraduate or Postgraduate courses.
 Your course fee will typically be an International Student Fee from September 2021 onwards.

 Scholarships, bursaries and other discounts might be available to you and you should contact us for further information about this.